Roula Allouch had many role models growing up. One influencer she mentions by name is Muhammad Ali.

 “CAIR is a vital organization for American Muslims.
 We advocate for our community even in the most difficult of spaces.
 I am proud to serve through an organization that empowers our community to defend and protect the rights of anyone facing injustice in our country.

 “I went to law school to be an advocate for civil rights, access to justice and the rule of law.”

 Roula joins Graydon’s litigation group.
 She wants her clients to know she’s here to ease their burden and advocate for them.

 “I want my clients to know I hear the challenges they are facing and provide each of them with a sense of relief that I’m here, I’ve heard you and I’ve got your back.”

-Roula Allouch is a trial attorney with experience in employment law, civil rights, insurance defense, and general civil litigation.
+Roula Allouch is a trial attorney with experience handling a range of litigation matters including in the areas of employment, civil rights, personal injury, and appeals.
 Ms. Allouch earned her undergraduate degree, magna cum laude, from the University of Kentucky in 2003 and her juris doctor from the University of Kentucky College of Law in 2006.
 She is licensed to practice in all state and federal courts in Kentucky and Ohio and before the United States Sixth Circuit Court of Appeals.